 - Follow the prompts until you get to the one that says "Firewall Setting".

 - Click the "click here to set" link

 - Select the "Server" or "Advanced Server" option based on your needs.
 You should only click the "Open" setting if you really really really know what you're doing.
 This will assign a Public IP address for a wired connection only, and any wireless connection will remain Private.
 If you would like a Public Wireless IP address as well...

 - Select the Wireless IP "Public" option.

 - Select the related options for "Reason for requesting a public wireless IP"

 - Click the "Submit" button.

-If you get any type of error message, contact your RCC for assistance.
+If you get any type of error message, Submit a Request for assistance.

 Since a public IP address provides direct access to the device from anywhere on the Internet, you should assume that device will be subject to attack at all times.
 You must be able to manage and secure the device yourself, as the University will not be liable for anything that might happen to that device as a result.